Android devices with multiple policies

 What

-Android Policies can be used to manage settings on Android devices.
-For a list of some of the things that can be managed take a look at Android EMM Policies and Permissions.
+Android Policies manage settings on Android Enterprise devices.
+For examples of available settings, see Android EMM Policies and Permissions.

 When/Why